NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 We will be using the `scp` (secure copy) command to get the same HTML report from its location on Biowulf to your Desktop.
 This command should be available from both GitBash and Terminal.

-`scp` can be used from your local computer to both The general form of the `scp` command is as follows First, specific
+`scp` can be used from your local computer to both get a remote file, OR send a local file to a server like Biowulf.
+The general form of the `scp` command for *getting* a remote file is as follows.

+First, specify your login info and the location of the remote file you want to transfer.
+Then, specify the path where you want your file to end up once copied:

 ``` bash
 $ scp username@helix.nih.gov:/path/to/desired/dir/file   /path/to/local/dir
 ```

+Interactive Data Transfers should be performed on **helix.nih.gov**, the designated system for interactive data transfers and large-scale file manipulation.
+It has the same directory structure as Biowulf and access to all of the files.

 1. Before you run `scp`, make sure to open another Terminal/GitBash window, so your first one can stay logged into Biowulf.

 2. Then, for consistency, let's all navigate to our LOCAL computer's desktop folder.
-In the window you just opened, something like this command should work:
+In the window you just opened, something like this command should work (but let us know if the Windows equivalent is different):

     ```
     $ cd ~/Desktop
     ```

-3. Type in the following command to grab an output HTML from Biowulf to xs
+3. Type in the following command to grab an output HTML from Biowulf (let's use the copy you just placed in your `/data/$USER` directory) and put it in your current directory ( `.`).

+    ``` bash
+    scp username@helix:/data/$USER/fastqc/Mov10_oe_1.subset_fastqc.html .
+    ```

+4. The file should appear on your Desktop.
+Click to open!

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*